danmilneusw/08-DLSS/README.md

 5. Implement the Super Resolution model we trained on our Pygame game inside the game (**we'll do this next week**)

 ### Part 1
 1. Using VS Code, go to the Pygame Jet Game folder and play Pygame_Jet_Game.py (just for fun).
 The game is the result of [a tutorial](https://realpython.com/pygame-a-primer/), so there's some extra files included.
+You'll also have to update the directorires to images and audio.
 2. We need to capture frames from the game to use to train our Deep Learning model.
 Create a folder called 'frame_captures_256_256' (256x256 is the resolution of the game window) in the same directory as the game.
 And implement frame capturing by using the code below:

 ```